jainvanshika0946-ctrl/sql-queries/README.md

 # sql-queries
-"Practiced foundational SQL queries including SELECT, WHERE, JOIN, GROUP BY, and ORDER BY.
-Built as part of my programming learning journey."
+SQL query practice repository covering SELECT statements, WHERE clauses, JOINs, GROUP BY, and aggregate functions.
+Part of my ongoing journey building a full-stack tech portfolio for software placements.